nearform/udaru/docs/sqlinjection.md

 ### Endpoint `sqlmap` testing

 The command with which tested the endpoint for user ID injection:
-`python sqlmap.py -u "http://localhost:8080/authorization/access/ManyPoliciesId*/a*/a*" --method=GET --headers="authorization: ROOTid\norg: WONKA" --level=5 --risk=3 --dbms=postgresql --timeout 3`
+`python sqlmap.py -u "http://localhost:8080/authorization/access/ManyPoliciesId*/a*/a*" --method=GET --headers="authorization: ROOTid\norg: WONKA" --level=5 --risk=3 --dbms=postgresql --timeout 3 --flush-session`

 In the endpoint used `*` after the `ID`, `action` and `resource` to instruct `sqlmap` to try to inject them.
 Tried with both `ROOTid` and `ManyPoliciesId` for authorization.
 Tried injecting the URL parameters for the users `CharlieId` and `ManyPoliciesId`.